samsquire/ideas4/README.md

 Dynamic features are easier to write as you put in an if statement and you're done.
 Problem is this if statement is usually on a hot path.
 Such as dynamic dispatch.

-We can rewrite dynamic features into static features by inserting code and transformations at the right place.
+Can we rewrite dynamic features into static features by inserting code and transformations at compile time, to generate code that needs to be compiled?

 # 56. Tree aware Sorting to implement data hoisting, code motion on the hot path